-There are plenty of marinas and boat launches in the Destin area, so you can bring your own boat or book a fishing trip on a charter boat.
+There are plenty of marinas and boat launches in the area, so you can either bring your own boat or book a Destin fishing trip on a charter boat.

-The reason for Destin's popularity is its close proximity to the famed 100-fathom curve -- an area along the shallow Gulf of Mexico coastline that dramatically drops off to a depth of about 600 feet.
-This means that once you leave the dock in Destin, it doesn't take long at all to get out to some of the best deep sea fishing spots in an offshore fishing boat.
+The reason for Destin's popularity is its proximity to the famed 100-fathom curve -- an area along the shallow Gulf of Mexico coastline that dramatically drops off to a depth of about 600 feet – located a mere 10 miles out from the dock in Destin.
+Deep sea anglers who have made the trip often report enjoying some of the best fishing in the state.

-There are few important things you should know if you are planning your first Destin deep sea fishing trip.
+There are few important things to know when planning your first Destin fishing trip.
 Find out about the saltwater species you can target, the fishing methods you are likely to use, and which type of fishing license you need to have.

-Which fish species can you catch on a deep sea Destin Florida fishing trip?
-You may have opportunities to catch red snapper, grouper, amberjack, king mackerel, sailfish or blue marlin.
-Just be sure to read a copy of the current Florida fishing laws and regulations so that you know about any deep sea Florida fishing seasons, bag limits, and size limits that apply.
-Don't forget that if you are fishing beyond a certain number of miles, there may be federal recreational fishing regulations to consider as well.
+Which fish species can you bag on a deep-sea Destin Florida fishing trip?
+While you will likely have opportunities to catch red snapper, grouper, amberjack, king mackerel, sailfish or blue marlin, be sure to read a copy of the current Florida fishing laws and regulations first, so that you know about all relevant Florida fishing seasons, bag limits, and size limits that apply.
+Don't forget that if you are fishing beyond a certain number of miles (in Florida, beyond 3 miles on the Atlantic side, 9 miles on the Gulf side), there may be federal recreational fishing regulations to consider as well.

-If you plan to go fishing on a deep sea charter boat while in Destin, don't forget to check with the charter captain or fishing guide to be sure he or she has a fishing license that covers you.
+Before boarding any Destin fishing charter boat, don't forget to check with the charter captain or fishing guide to ensure he or she has a fishing license that covers you.
 If not, you will need to buy a Florida saltwater fishing license prior to your trip.